Strategic Improvement Plan

 • clearly identifies the expected improvement in learning, teaching and leading aligned to specific strategies, initiatives, resources and professional learning

-• includes strategic directions and the improvement measures, including references to the school's agreed system-negotiated targets, against which your school's impact will be monitored and evaluated
+• includes strategic directions and the improvement measures against which your school's impact will be monitored and evaluated

 • clearly reflects the department’s strategic plan and Premier’s priorities